Jake Finch

-James "Jake" Finch Jr. (born June 16, 2005) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 17 Chevrolet Camaro SS for Hendrick Motorsports.
-He also competed part-time in the ARCA Menards Series, driving the No. 25 Toyota Camry for Venturini Motorsports and also part-time in the ARCA Menards Series East.
+James David "Jake" Finch Jr. (born June 16, 2005) is an American professional stock car racing driver.
+He competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 9 Chevrolet SS for JR Motorsports.
+He also competes part-time in the ARCA Menards Series, driving the No. 15 Toyota for Nitro Motorsports, and the No. 1 Chevrolet for Phoenix Racing.
+He has previously competed in the ARCA Menards Series East, and the ARCA Menards Series West.

 Racing career

 Finch began racing go-karts at a young age.
 In 2020, he would drive in three late model races for Anthony Campi Racing and would win in his first start after dominating the race and leading the most laps.
 In his next two starts, he would finish second.
 Phoenix Racing, the former NASCAR Cup Series team owned by Finch's father James that was sold to Turner Scott Motorsports co-owner Harry Scott Jr. in 2013, would re-open its doors and Finch would drive in several late model races with them in 2021.
 He entered the SRL Southwest Tour in 2022 for the same team, finishing 22nd and 23rd in his first two starts.